Half-Epsilon/Half-Epsilon.github.io/index.md

 However, blockchains are an extremely poor choice of technology for moving tokenized assets between banks.
 There are confidentiality and compliance issues in using this technology.

+Half Epsilon has developed a product called the One Time Spend Machine (OTSM).
+This product is capable of performing localized double spend prevention.
+A network of OTSMs can transfer tokenized assets among themselves in a peer-to-peer (point-to-point) fashion without using intermediaries for transaction processing.
+Each OTSM can be monitored by a governor entity to ensure compliance with AML and CTF guidelines.

 ### Useful Links

 [Tokenizing Real World Assets](TokenizingRealWorldAssets.pdf)